lyc102/ifem/docs/_docs/mesh-sc3.md

 ### edge

-For 3-D triangulations, we chose the ascend ordering both locally and globally.
+For 3-D triangulations, we chose the ascending ordering both locally and globally.
 Namely

     locEdge(:,1) < locEdge(:,2);
        edge(:,1) < edge(:,2);